rohanmahen/rohanmahen/README.md

-## 👋 I'm Rohan Mahendraker
+# 👋 Hi, I’m Rohan Mahendraker

-I build enterprise AI products from at work and SaaS indie projects in my spare time.
-I'm a self-taught fullstack SWE, former nightlife operator, frequent Product Hunter, and have a BSc. in Accounting & Finance
+I build enterprise AI products from 9-5 and SaaS indie projects from 5-9.
+I'm a self-taught fullstack software engineer, former nightlife operator, frequent Product Hunter, and have a BSc. in Accounting & Finance.

-For more about me, my work, and my thoughts, check out my [personal site](https://www.mahendraker.com/) 👌
+### 🚀 This year I shipped
+- [**timebox.so**](https://timebox.so) - Cal Newport inspired deep work planner (July 2024).
+- [**aimlesstheme.com**](https://aimlesstheme.com) - VSCode theme to separate work codebases from side project codebases (Feb 2024).
+- [**youshouldworkwith.com**](https://youshouldworkwith.com) - Showcase 4 people you think other people should work with (Jan 2024).

+### 🌐 More About Me
+Check out my [personal site](https://www.mahendraker.com/) for more on my work, projects, and thoughts.